Build Metadata Reference

 AllowedAPKSigningKeys

 When making automated binary repositories with fdroid update, it is generally easy to find out the expected signing key for the APKs that are gathered.
 AllowedAPKSigningKeys lets the repo operator set the expected signing keys, then fdroid update will check that the APKs are signed by one of those keys.
 If not, the mismatched APKs will not be included in the repo.
 If fdroid update --delete-unknown is specified, the mismatched APKs will be deleted.
 Then an automated process can be used to download newer APKs to the repo, and they will only be included if they have a known good signature.
-The value is a lowercase hex value of the SHA-256 fingerprint of the signing certificate.
+The value is a lower case hex value of the SHA-256 fingerprint of the signing certificate.
 This can be fetched using:

 apksigner verify --print-certs example.apk | grep SHA-256